Text Formatting in UsabilityHub

 Instructions support a limited amount of formatting.
-Namely, only bold, italic and strikethrough text.
+Namely, only bold and italic text.
 The reason for this is that most instructions are displayed in place of a title and are not meant to span across multiple lines nor contain several paragraphs.

 Markdown in Questions